lietu/dibber/README.md

 - `dibber build` builds all images for the current platform only with `docker build` under the hood.
 It's suitable for local development of the images
-- `dibber build_multiplatform` builds all images using `docker buildx build` for linux/amd64 and linux/arm64.
+- `dibber build-multiplatform` builds all images using `docker buildx build` for linux/amd64 and linux/arm64.
   It requires extra setup (check
   [pipeline code](https://github.com/lietu/dibber-template/tree/main/.github/workflows/build-and-upload.yaml))
   and is not recommended for local development